 “It was just explained to me that for next weeks Fake Hearing (trial) in the House, as they interview Never Trumpers and others, I get NO LAWYER & NO DUE PROCESS,” Trump tweeted.
 “This Witch Hunt should not be allowed to proceed!”

 If the House ultimately votes to impeach Trump, he will have a trial in the Republican-controlled Senate, under rules established by majority vote — as a practical matter, largely in the purview of Senate Majority Leader Mitch McConnell.
 If the Republican caucus approves, Trump’s lawyers can call their own witnesses, including the Bidens if they wish.
 It isn’t clear what testimony Trump believes they could provide.

 Trump’s repeated calls for Ukraine to investigate the Bidens are at the center of a whistleblower’s complaint that set off the impeachment inquiry into the president.
 Trump had ordered the withholding of U.S. military aid to Ukraine unless Zelensky agreed to launch a public investigation into the Bidens as well as a debunked conspiracy theory advanced by the president’s lawyer Rudy Giuliani about the 2016 election.

 There is no evidence the Bidens were involved in any corrupt dealings in Ukraine, although Hunter Biden’s acceptance of a lucrative position on the board of the Ukrainian company, Burisma, has been criticized as an example of how the families of prominent political figures take advantage of their connections.

-In an interview with ABC’s “Good Morning America” in October, Hunter Biden said there was nothing “improper” in his business dealings, but admitted he may have showed “poor judgment.”
+In an interview with ABC’s “Good Morning America” in October, Hunter Biden said there was nothing “improper” in his business dealings, but admitted he may have shown “poor judgment.”

 “Was it poor judgment to be in the middle of something that is ... a swamp in — in — in many ways?
-Yeah,” Hunter Biden said.
+Yeah,” he said.